-We’ve all heard of them – diets that will hopefully detoxify or cleanse the body of impurities, giving you a fresh start, from the inside out.
+We’ve all heard of them – diets that will hopefully detoxify or cleanse the body of impurities, giving you a fresh start, from the inside out just in time to get your summer body back.
 They vary greatly in their recommended applications: anything from cutting out all possible sources of sugar, to eating only vegetables and drink only water for days and weeks at a time.
-Pick n Pay Dietitian, Leanne Kiezer weighed in on the subject to help us make an informed choice when pursuing a healthier lifestyle.
-Here’s her take.
+In this post, Pick n Pay Dietitian, Leanne Kiezer weighed in on the subject to help you make an informed choice about detox diets.

 Detox diets are not scientifically valid, or necessary for health.
 In fact, extreme detox diets can harm health by excluding important nutrients from the diet.
 The body is a well-developed system that has its own built-in mechanisms to detoxify and remove waste and toxins.
 Our body constantly filters out, breaks down and excretes toxins and waste products like alcohol, medications, products of digestion, dead cells, chemicals from pollution and bacteria.

 There are no pills or specific drinks, patches or lotions that can do a magic job of ‘cleansing’ your system.
 If you have over-indulged on alcohol, for example, the liver works hard to break down the alcohol into products it can remove.

 Being well-hydrated is a sensible strategy, but drinking too much water can be as dangerous as not drinking enough.
 It sounds predictable, but for the vast majority of people, a sensible diet and regular physical activity really are the only ways to properly maintain and maximise your health.

 People often say they feel better when detoxing and connect that feeling to what they are/are not eating.
 However, not smoking, drinking less alcohol, getting enough sleep, fresh air and exercise will also help you feel healthier and more energised.
 This is more likely to be the cause of the feeling of health better than food exclusions.